 Indeed, at birth, they are usually heavier in weight and they reach developmental milestones earlier than other children.
 Intellectual characteristics include the ability to learn to read before the age of three years.

-They are curious, learn rapidly and easily.
+They are curious and learn rapidly and easily.
 Socially, they are said to be happy, honest, and trustworthy and are willing to help others.
 Such qualities, as it is believed, make them good social leaders.

 Identification of the Gifted and Talented

 The process of identifying gifted persons is not an easy one.
-The procedure used to identify children is determined by the type of gifted we are concerned with.
+The procedure used to identify children is determined by the type of gift we are concerned with.

 For instance, the method used to identify intellectually gifted children is different from that used for identifying talented football players.
 Mba (1995) has suggested the use of a combination of the following measures:

 Educational Programmes for Gifted Children

 Once gifted children have been identified, they can be assisted to reach their maximum potential through some educational procedures.

 Adesokan (1987) identified the four procedures as home tutoring, acceleration, enrichment, and special classes.
 The role of the parents in the identification and nurturing of giftedness cannot be over-emphasized.